 A midspan device is placed “in the middle” between a power source and PoE device that adds power to a non-PoE network switch.
 A midspan device is also known as a PoE injector.

 Power over Ethernet can transmit to 100 meters.
-The limitation is not due to power, but to Ethernet cabling standards that limit the length of an Ethernet cable to 100 meters.
+The limitation is due to Ethernet cabling standards that limit the length of an Ethernet cable to 100 meters.
 To lengthen the span you can use a PoE Ethernet Extender than can increase the span up to 4,000 feet.
 Some PoE extenders can be used outdoors, but not all.
 Only some extenders support gigabit speeds.

 Some devices are not compliant with PoE.
 Devices that do not work with PoE can still be used with a PoE injector or splitter.
 You can mix PoE and non PoE devices on the same network, even if you have to use an injector or splitter.

-Power over Ethernet is an emerging technology that is useful and beneficial by limiting clutter and allowing power to an area that may not be accessible to power otherwise.
+PoE is an emerging technology that is useful and beneficial by limiting clutter and allowing energy to an area that may not be accessible otherwise.
 Advanced Integrated Controls uses PoE technology to benefit our clients needs.
 If you are interested in using Power over Ethernet for your home or office contact us today.